21 Morocco

 What does persecution look like in Morocco?

-The government’s paranoia explains why it is forbidden to “shake the faith of a Muslim,” meaning that Christians who talk about their faith risk arrest and criminal prosecution.
-Distribution of Christian resources in Arabic (including Bibles) is also restricted.
-Even on social media, believers must be very careful in what they post, and if they post Christian content, most use a pseudonym.
+Converts risk being arrested and the country’s strong and well-informed security services make it difficult for believers to express their faith.
+It is illegal to ‘shake the faith of a Muslim’, meaning that Christians who talk about their faith risk arrest and criminal prosecution.
+Distribution of Bibles in Arabic is also restricted.
+Even on social media, believers must be careful in what they post.

 How can I pray?